-- Street lighting for vehicles and pedestrians (see Safety Improvements for more information). - Landscaping buffers between the street and sidewalk along Central Avenue, including shade trees and street furnishings, and/or landscaped medians along Central Avenue. - Low walls to screen large parking lots and to frame intersections. - Enhanced facilities, infrastructure and systems to support public transit. - Pedestrian and bicycle improvements such as wider sidewalks, more visible striping and pedestrian refuges. - Enhancements and improvements to public parks and facilities, including but not limited to preservation and presentation of area archaeological resources with interpretive exhibits and improved recreation facilities.
-This could include the redevelopment and expansion of the Singing Arrow Community Center. - Landscaping around the interchange of Interstate 40 and Juan Tabo Boulevard. - Expanding the City's effort that provides signage at intersections indicating where homeless individuals can find food and shelter.
+- Street lighting for vehicles and pedestrians (see Safety Improvements for more information). - Landscaping buffers between the street and sidewalk along Central Avenue, including shade trees and street furnishings, and/or landscaped medians along Central Avenue. - Low walls to screen large parking lots and to frame intersections. - Enhanced facilities, infrastructure and systems to support public transit. - Pedestrian and bicycle improvements such as wider sidewalks, more visible striping and pedestrian refuges. - Enhancements and improvements to public parks and facilities, including but not limited to preservation and presentation of area archaeological resources with interpretive exhibits and improved recreation facilities. - Landscaping around the interchange of Interstate 40 and Juan Tabo Boulevard.